espruino/EspruinoDocs/tutorials/BLE Printers.md

 [![Koolertron BLE printer](Puck.js Printer/koolertron.jpg)](http://www.koolertron.com/koolertron-58mm-mini-portable-bluetooth-40-wireless-receipt-thermal-printer-compatible-with-apple-and-android-p-648.html)

-Some wireless receipt printers come with Bluetooth Low Energy support, and you can use these with Puck.js using the [[ble_printer.js]] module as follows:
+Some wireless receipt printers come with Bluetooth Low Energy support, and you can use these with Espruino Bluetooth LE devices using the [[ble_printer.js]] module as follows:

 ```
 var printer = require("ble_printer");